MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-administrator.md

 After the queues are created, define the criteria that will be used to route cases to them.
 These criteria make up the routing rules.
 Routing rules resemble assessment rules, but they don't result in a decision.
 Instead, they result in a routing action.
 Although each queue can have multiple cases, each case can be routed to only one queue.
 You can write multiple routing rules for the same queue.

 After cases pass through the routing rules, there's a five-minute hold before they appear in the appropriate queue.
 During this time, the cases are updated with supplementary events.
-If a supplementary event that has any **statusType** value is received through the **purchaseStatus** application programming interface (API), the case won't be routed to a queue.
-In this case, the **statusType** value that is received in the **purchaseStatus** API event will be recorded as the transaction's latest status.
+If a supplementary event that has any **statusType** value is received through the **purchaseStatus** application programming interface (API), the case isn't routed to a queue.
+In this case, the **statusType** value that is received in the **purchaseStatus** API event is recorded as the transaction's latest status.

 Routing rules can be created in either a visual editor or a code editor.
 In the code editor, you can create routing rules by using the Fraud Protection language.
 For more information, see [Language reference guide](fpl-lang-ref.md).